RWAlgorithms/CubicBSplineInterpolation.jl/README.md

 ```
 The last letter for the left-hand side variables indicate whether the variable is for the real (`r`) or imaginary (`i`) part.

+# Work in progress
+The example scripts in `/examples` are being revised.
+So far, `demo1D` has been processed.
+The original 1D and 2D example scripts can be found in `/examples/AD/`.

 # Reference
 1. Michael Unser, Splines: a perfect fit for signal and image processing, 1999, DOI: 10.1109/79.799930.